-The Senior Account Clerk and the Business Administrator are the WinCap System Security Managers.
+The Senior Account Clerk and the Business Official Administrator are the WinCap System Security Managers.

 WinCap is a networked system within the Finance Department and all Finance Department employees having access to various modules of the system.
 Remote access is available, allowing staff ability to access email and shared folders and files.
-Only the Business Administrator has remote access to WinCap.
+Only the Business Administrator Due to the COVID 19 pandemic that is currently occurring (starting March 2020), all appropriate business staff have been granted remote access to WinCap via a VPN.
+The BOCES does allow remote access to its internal network, Active Directory along with providing remote access to the district's IT managers.
+The remote access requires a request and approval.
+All remote access is authorized through Active Directory.
+Each type of remote access is controlled by a separate Active Directory Security Group.

 BOCES performs a daily backup of the WinCap system which is stored off-site.
 Harris Computers performs a weekly back-up of the WinCap system.
+Backups are tested on an annual basis to confirm they are complete, accurate, and current.
+Backups are completed using Tivoli Storage Manager and Veem for storage.